 Lieutenant Glen Mills – Burlington Massachusetts Police Department

 This year my presentation is geared towards what public safety, emergency managers, business continuity experts and various analysts will need to know in order to anticipate in the future.

 Today, we have a good amount of research on social media usage in disaster response and recovery and many free resources exist online to help one gain a great deal of expertise on using social media tools in a disaster.

 What about the future?
 What resources can we use to anticipate future threats?
 The military has done a great deal of work in this area.
 Unfortunately, the future holds a number of challenges that in the past would not have been the concern of private industry, nonprofits and local government agencies.
 Recent events and past trends point to what we can anticipate in the future.

 The U.S. Army has determined that adversaries and competitors have blurred the lines between armed conflict and competition.
-Beyond this reality the reports speaks to 4 issues that have changed the face of future conflict.
+Beyond this reality the report speaks to 4 issues that have changed the face of future conflict.
 These 4 factors have huge implications for everyone.

 - The Exponential Speed of Information Technology